sary357/FastAPIDemo/README.md

 $ uvicorn --port 8081  main:app --reload --log-config conf/logging.conf
 ```

 - Then, you can access the API by http://localhost:8081/save-vote.
 You can test it with the command `curl`.
-The following is a correct response.
-As you can see here, status code is http `200` (OK).
+The following is the response when receiving a valid request.
+As you can see here, status code is http `200` (OK) and `null` body.

 ```bash
 $ curl --verbose -X POST http://localhost:8081/save-vote -d '{"key1":"value1", "key2":"value2}'